timorthi/MonsterInfoBot/README.md

 **4.25.14**
 - Steve is here!
 - Removed some redundant lines of code at the cost of some readability.

+**4.29.14**
+- Removed `commentid.txt` dependency.
+- Removed some redundant lines of code.

 To Do
 ===============
-- Host bot online.
+- Host bot online on a remote server.
 - Selective information posting (carve/drop): Regex is done.
 Have to work on parsing the page.
-- Update bot comment to include how to summon for carve/drops when feature is done.
-- Remove commentid.txt dependency to store processed comments.
 - Possibly ignore invalid @ names and search the rest of the comment for a valid one?
 - Explain why there are two values in certain charts.
 - Add tolerance chart?